GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 The count of the incoming requests and accepted requests should be equal under normal conditions.
 Once the requests start getting rejected, the number of processing requests gets decreased by the difference of incoming requests and accepted requests.

-Pipeline will process the payload in multiple number of groups as well.
-To achieve this, pipeline will transforms the single PCollection[Bounded/Unbounded] into multiple groups.
+Pipeline will process the payload in multiple groups.
+To achieve this, pipeline will transform the PCollection[Bounded/Unbounded] into multiple groups based on random distribution (the random function implementation can be overridden).
+Pipeline transform steps:
 * Converts the Input PCollection<<T>T</T>> into PCollection<<T>Key,Value</T>>.
-Here, Key will be randomly assigned integer and Value will be payload.
+Here, Key will be group id (random by default) and Value will be payload.
 * Adaptive throttling will be applied to each group[State cell] accordingly.
-* Pipeline will process each state cell using [stateful](https://beam.apache.org/blog/2017/02/13/stateful-processing.html) and [timely](https://beam.apache.org/blog/2017/08/28/timely-processing.html) processing.
+* Pipeline processes each state cell using [stateful](https://beam.apache.org/blog/2017/02/13/stateful-processing.html) and [timely](https://beam.apache.org/blog/2017/08/28/timely-processing.html) processing.
 That said each state cell will be processed after reaching a predefined interval of  time.
 A user function clientCall will be applied on a group of elements.
-* clientCall is a user defined function where the events will be sent to the backend node.
-Applies to each event in the pipeline.
+* clientCall, a user defined function, is invoked.
+This function sends PCollection elements to the backend node.
 Based on the response of the clientCall respective counters will get incremented.

-* The variables which stores the number of requested and accepted requests are zeroed out after a certain interval of time (defaults to 1 min).
+The variables which stores the number of requested and accepted requests are zeroed out after a certain interval of time (defaults to 1 min).
 This reset speeds up client recovery if server throughput was limited due to limitations on the server side not caused by the client.

-### Adaptive throttling

-Dataflow pipeline maintains the number of requests it has sent to the backend [total_requests] and the number of requests got accepted by the backend [total_accepts].
-Using stateTimer, it will process a batch of elements from each state value and remove the processed elements from the state value.
-Request rejection probability will be calculated as follows.
-    ```RequestRejectionProbability = (total_requests - k * total_accepts)/(total_requests+1)```
-If it is more than a random number between 0 or 1, incoming requests will be sent to either Pub/Sub dead letter queue or any other sink defined by the user.

 ### Library testing